Nuclear decay and MRI

 its decay.
 You will lower your arm and put away the die when the nucleus

 Whether the nucleus a die represents decays or not, will depend on the roll of

 Before the experiment starts, download the

 spreadsheet and open it so you can enter data.

 In this experiment all students have to participate.
 Your instructor will be the conductor.

-into the spreadsheet.
+number of arms still raised into the spreadsheet.

 - Repeat for 20 rolls.

 - To get better statistics, repeat the whole experiment for a second time.